Draw A Structural Formula For The Following Compound Bromocyclobutane

 Safety Considerations

 Bromocyclobutane, like other alkyl halides, should be handled with care.
-It is likely an irritant and should be used in a well-ventilated area.
+But it is likely an irritant and should be used in a well-ventilated area.
 Appropriate personal protective equipment, such as gloves and safety glasses, should be worn when handling this compound.
 Refer to the Material Safety Data Sheet (MSDS) for detailed safety information.

 Common Mistakes to Avoid